A Political Primer

 Third and most importantly, popular representation allows the capitalist class to credibly portray government as the locus of popular sovereignty.
 If government is perceived as the seat of power, then the actual power of the capitalist class and its state are removed from view.
 As noted in the second principle above, this contrived invisibility is the simplest way to avoid challenges to those who in reality dominate the political realm.

 The main conceptual problem regarding government is distinguishing it from the state.
 A remarkable number of analysts either misplace the dividing line between the two or ignore it altogether.
 Note the differences: A government is elected, relatively impermanent, and typically staffed by amateurs in public management.
 It makes laws and sets policies.
 By contrast, the state is unelected, relatively permanent, and staffed by professionals in public management.
 It executes laws and implements policies.
 The consistent conflation of government and state is an important aspect of the official story discussed below.

-To summarize, power in a capitalist society is held by the capitalist ruling class, which asserts social control through the political apparatus of the state as well as its economic ownership.
+To summarize, power in a capitalist society is held by the capitalist ruling class.
+This class imposes social control through its economic ownership and the political apparatus of the state.
 Government is indispensable for maintaining power because it allows the populace to express its demands, the state to selectively satisfy these demands, and the myth of popular sovereignty to be readily disseminated.
 Because an independent government can compromise capitalist interests, the ruling class uses various methods to minimize the institution’s autonomy.